InvictusNavarchus/gemini-history-manager/README.md

 ### Data Capture

-- **DOM Dependent & Fragile**: Chat detection and data extraction heavily rely on the current HTML structure of the Gemini website.
-Changes made by Google to the Gemini interface can break the extension's tracking capabilities, requiring updates to the extension.
 - **Initial Prompt Focus**: The extension primarily captures the _initial_ prompt of a conversation.
 Subsequent edits to the prompt, or the nuances of multi-turn interactions within a single chat session, may not be fully captured.
 - **No Inline Image Content**: Only the _filenames_ of uploaded images are recorded, not the image content itself.